FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/start_here_odette/Processing_data.md

 > **Note**
 >
-> Check the consistency of the end-to-end parameter value settings.
+> Note: Check the consistency of the end-to-end parameter value settings.
 > If a sender has a different version from a receiver, it will not be possible
 > to acknowledge the transfer.